car blog, a blog about cars

 In my plan, all insurance payments will go directly to the individual.
 Individuals prepay medical institutions or physicians with cash or credit cards and then get reimbursed (if insured).
 But, because the individual is making the payment, he/she can negotiate fees and charges with the institution beforehand.
 Just like buying a car.
 Or having a fender repaired.

 Insurance policies will be available across state lines, with offerings from Level 3 basic care to more encompassing programs ending with Level 6: The Gold Standard - an ultra-premium plan.
-(Levels 1 and 2 are government-sponsored programs to ensure that no one in America need die on the street in medical agony.)
-Insurance firms may impose reasonable surcharges on unhealthy individuals (or individuals with unhealthy lifestyles) but cannot deny coverage to any U.S. citizen.
+(Levels 1 and 2 are government-aid programs to ensure that no one in America need die on the street in medical agony.)
+Insurance firms may impose modest and reasonable surcharges on unhealthy individuals (or individuals with unhealthy lifestyles) but cannot deny coverage to any U.S. citizen, including those with pre-existing conditions.

 Medicare remains in place but covers fairly basic medical needs.
 If a Medicare recipient wants a more elevated standard of care, he/she will have to purchase supplemental private insurance.
 Or make up the difference with cash.